-According to court documents, on May 26 Jacob Gould, injected a woman with heroin.
-The woman became unresponsive, and that's when police say Gould and another man dropped the woman off in a hospital parking lot, and called the hospital from a nearby gas station.
+According to court documents, on May 26 Jacob Gould injected the woman with the drug.
+The woman became unresponsive and that's when police say Gould and another man drove her vehicle to a Weston hospital and left her inside the car and left.
+One of the men called the hospital from a nearby gas station.

 Gould and the other man, who has not been charged, were arrested during a traffic stop later that day.